-Updated on October 5th, 2022 by Nathan Parsh
+Updated on October 24th, 2024 by Felix Martinez

 Only the best companies can increase dividends through multiple recessions.

 The Dividend Kings are a group of stocks that have raised dividends for at least 50 years.
 Accomplishing this task is no small feat.
-The fact that there are just 45 companies that meet the requirement to become a Dividend King is evidence of this.
+The fact that only 53 companies meet the requirement to become a Dividend King is evidence of this.

 You can also download an Excel spreadsheet with the full list of Dividend Kings (plus important metrics such as price-to-earnings ratios and dividend yields) by clicking on the link below: